Code-Institute-Submissions/sruss07-MS02_Photo_Scotland/README.md

 >
 > - The site  has been designed with the Mobile-first approach at the forefront.
 > - Interactive maps for each photography location with associated info panels.
-> - Contact form with an option to sign up for mailing list.
+> - Contact Us form with an option to sign up for mailing list.
 > - Relevant social media icons in the footer linking to external sites.
 > - Fixed navigation bar providing the site user easy, intuitive navigation links.